Avenue of the stars

 DIANE KEATON (b.1946)

 Diane Keaton is an Academy Award-winning actress known for her idiosyncratic personality and quirky fashion style.
 In addition to her 1978 Best Actress Oscar as the title character in Annie Hall (starring with Woody Allen, who also wrote and directed), she has won a British Film Academy Award, two Golden Globes, and the AFI Life Achievement Award.
 Her 2003 Something’s Gotta Give with Jack Nicholson earned her an Oscar nomination, and the 2018 Book Club with Jane Fonda, Candice Bergen and Mary Steenburgen was a fan favorite.
 Keaton, a well-informed aficionado of California art and architecture, is also the author of several books.
 She was a familiar site in Coronado in 2007, touring several historic homes while researching her coffee-table book, California Romantica.
-Upon publication, she held a book signing reception at Coronado Historical Association.
+Upon publication, she held a book signing reception at Coronado Historical Association in return for CHA’s help with her architectural research and connection with local homeowners.

 DIANE WARREN (b.
 1956)